Symbolic Regression for Shared Expressions: Introducing Partial Parameter Sharing: Application

 \section{Application}

-\makeatletter \@ifclassloaded{acmart}{ To demonstrate the proposed approach, first, we further expand on the previously introduced example \cref{eq:example1} with the two categories~$U$ and~$L$. }{ The proposed approach is implemented on the basis of the open-source \ac{SR} package \tisr \cite{MartinekFrotscherRichterHerzog:2023:1,Martinek:2023:1}.
-To demonstrate it, first, we further expand on the previously introduced example \cref{eq:example1} with the two categories~$U$ and~$L$. } \makeatother We design an example to gauge the parameter sharing capabilities, and thus, the data sharing and transfer learning limits in terms of data reduction. \Cref{eq:example1}, along with its parameters, remains the same.
-For $v_1$ of each of the twelve category"=value"=combinations, eight data points are randomly and uniformly sampled in the range of $\interval[][]{-20}{20}$, resulting in a total of $96$~data points.
-During the inner loop of a \enquote{procession}, a random data point is moved from the training dataset to the test dataset.
+To demonstrate the proposed approach, first, we further expand on the previously introduced example \cref{eq:example1} with the two categories~$U$ and~$L$.
+The presented approach may be uniquely useful for cases, where there are very few data for some of the category combinations, while there are an abundance of data for the others.
+We design an example to gauge the parameter sharing capabilities, and thus, the data sharing and transfer-learning limits in terms of data reduction.
+In essence, we seek to understand to what degree data distributed across the category combinations may be used between the categories to correctly learn the parameters for category combinations with very limited data.

+\Cref{eq:example1}, along with its parameters, remains the same.
+For $v_1$ of each of the twelve category-value combinations, eight data points are randomly and uniformly sampled in the range of $\interval[][]{-20}{20}$, resulting in a total of $96$~data points.
+In each step of a \enquote{procession}, a data point is randomly transferred from the training set to the test set.
 All individual parameters $p$ are then randomly perturbed with

 before they are re-identified and the prediction is compared to the test set.
 For one procession, this is repeated until the minimum data requirements are no longer satisfied.
 Excerpts of four of a total of $100$~conducted processions are shown in \cref{table:sharing}.